JohnWeese/bouncing-box-refactor/README.md

 ## TODO 5) Refactor `update` for separation of concerns

 In this step we will create our first helper functions for the function `update`.
-Each helper function will implement a sub-task that the `update` function will call in sequence.
+Each helper function will implement a separate "concern" of the `update` function.
+See above for an example.

-Look at the top of this document for an example of the process outlined below.

 _NOTE: All new functions should be declared in the `Helper Functions` section_

-#### Step 1: Identify the main sub-tasks that the `update` function performs.
+#### Step 1: Identify the main concerns of the `update` function.

-#### Step 2: For each sub-task:
+#### Step 2: For each concern:
-  1. declare a new function in the `"Helper Functions"` section with a name that describes the sub-task.
-Note: it is likely that it may not need any parameters
+  1. declare a new function in the `"Helper Functions"` section with a name that describes the concern.
-  2. identify all code for performing the sub-task and copy-paste it into the new helper function
+  2. identify all code related to that concern and copy-paste it into the new helper function
   3. replace the old code with a call to your new helper function

 #### Challenge: Can any repeated code be made more abstract/modular?